ballerina-platform/ballerina-dev-website/swan-lake/learn/network-communication/http/communication-resiliency.md

 ## Handling Failover Scenarios

 Similarly, Ballerina supports fail-over scenarios using the [`http:FailoverClient`](/swan-lake/learn/api-docs/ballerina/#/ballerina/http/1.0.6/http/clients/FailoverClient).
-In this, a list of target URLs can be provided to attempt requests in an order, in which, in the case of failure, it will move on to the next available URL in the list for retrying the request.
+In this, a list of target URLs can be provided to attempt requests in a sequence, in which, in the case of failure, it will move on to the next available URL in the list for retrying the request.

 The `fail_over_load-balancer_demo.bal` example below shows this in action.